microsoft/pxt-adafruit/docs/getting-started.md

 ```

 Next, when you shake the micro:bit, it should pick a random number from `0` to `2`
-and store it in the variable `weapon`.
-(This variable is named `weapon` because
+and store it in the variable `item`.
-rock, paper, and scissors are the weapons you use to battle your friends!)

 Add a ``set`` block with a variable.
 Then add a ``pick random`` block,
 and store the random number in the variable,